AnarDocs/LibSocWiki/pages/Revolutionary_Spain.md

 ## Environmental Protection

-Upon forming agricultural cooperatives and communes, [peasants](peasants "wikilink") used methods that were similar to [permaculture](permaculture "wikilink"), using multiple plants to increase yields and improve soil health, such as putting shade-tolerant plants under orange trees.[^2] Various metal [factories](Factory "wikilink") were shut down after doctors discovered links between factory pollution and tuberculosis.[^3] [Daniel Guérin](Daniel_Guérin "wikilink") describes environmental protections
+Upon forming agricultural cooperatives and communes, [peasants](peasants.md "wikilink") used methods that were similar to [permaculture](permaculture.md "wikilink"), using multiple plants to increase yields and improve soil health, such as putting shade-tolerant plants under orange trees.[^2] Various metal [factories](Factory.md "wikilink") were shut down after doctors discovered links between factory pollution and tuberculosis.[^3] [Daniel Guérin](Daniel_Guérin.md "wikilink") describes environmental protections
 further:

 > After the Revolution the land was brought together into rational